digitalearthafrica/scripts/k8s/indexing_collection2.md

 Generating Metadata and Converting to COGs
 ------------------------------------------
-[This document is based on [internal documents](https://bitbucket.org/geoscienceaustralia/dea-internal-docs/src/master/procedures/indexing_collection2.rst?mode=edit) and some of the step would need to be modified for use outside of Geoscience Australia. ]
+[This document is based on [internal documents](https://bitbucket.org/geoscienceaustralia/dea-internal-docs/src/master/procedures/indexing_collection2.rst?mode=edit) and some of the steps need to be modified for use outside of Geoscience Australia.]

 Generating metadata and converting to COG's is done using [a custom branch of eo-datasets3](https://github.com/GeoscienceAustralia/eo-datasets/tree/network-fs-support-newbase)